Andrew-Max/json_single_table_inheritance/README.md

 end
 ```

-The `JsonSingleTableInheritance` module then provides some utilities for dealing with these objects.
+The `JsonSti` module then provides some utilities for dealing with these objects.

 You can